NBA Players

 Kyle Kuzma signed a modest two-year deal with Puma as a rookie in 2017.
 The original Puma deal paid him a base fee of just $25,000 per year during this time.

-Kuzma represented Puma at the Los Angeles Lakers, participating in marketing campaigns, attending community events, sporting Puma sneakers during NBA games, and using his social media to promote the brand.
+Kuzma represented Puma as a Los Angeles Lakers player, participating in marketing campaigns, attending community events, wearing Puma sneakers during NBA games, and using his social media to promote the brand.

 On October 18th, 2018, GOAT, the world’s largest marketplace for authentic sneakers, announced a partnership with Kuzma, making him their first Brand Ambassador.
 Throughout the NBA season, Kuzma represented GOAT by wearing rare, highly coveted Nike sneakers provided by the platform, such as the Nike Air Fear of God 1 “Light Bone” and the Nike Air Yeezy 2 “Red Octobers.”

 Kuzma signed a new five-year, $15 million deal with Puma in 2020, becoming one of the brand’s primary NBA ambassadors.
-The deal is reportedly worth $3 million annually and is expected to net him over $20 million, including royalties, over the deal’s life.
+The deal is reportedly worth $3 million annually and is expected to net him over $20 million, including royalties, over the life of the deal.

 Shortly after signing with Puma, Kyle launched his signature sneaker, the “Clyde All-Pro Kuzma Mid,” with his signature logo on the sole.
 The sneakers retail for $150 and are available only at select retailers.